bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 this be also banned here?
 {:/comment}

-After sending a request, the client MUST close the stream for sending (see {{Section 3.4 of QUIC-TRANSPORT}}).
-After sending the last final response, the server MUST close the stream for sending.
+After sending a request, the UAC MUST close the stream for sending (see {{Section 3.4 of QUIC-TRANSPORT}}).
+After sending the last final response, the UAS MUST close the stream for sending.
 At this point, the QUIC stream is fully closed.

-When a stream is closed, this indicates the completion of the SIP transaction.
-If a stream terminates without enough of the request to provide a complete response, the server SHOULD abort the stream with the error code SIP3_REQUEST_INCOMPLETE.
+When a stream is closed, this indicates the completion of the SIP/3 transaction.
+If a stream terminates without enough of the request to provide a complete response, the UAS SHOULD abort the stream with the error code SIP3_REQUEST_INCOMPLETE.

 {::comment}